fpereiracalvo/fjv-modules/README.md

 Install this library from NuGet https://www.nuget.org/packages/Fjv.Modules/ or download the code source from https://github.com/fpereiracalvo/fjv-modules.

 ## Implementation
 The class must be implement IModule interface.
-IModule interface has thow methods neceseries to load the module.
+IModule interface has thow methods that needed to load the module.

-Bind your module class with Module attribte and give it a name, like the example below:
+Bind your module class with Module attribute and give it a name, like the example below:

 ```csharp
 [Module("-print")]